eusilvio/cep-lookup/README.md

 - **HTTP Client Agnostic**: You provide the fetch function, giving you full control over the requests.
 Defaults to global `fetch` if not provided.
 - **Modular and Extensible Architecture**: Adding a new CEP data source is trivial.
 - **Fully Typed**: Developed with TypeScript to ensure type safety and a great developer experience.
+- **Caching**: Built-in support for caching to avoid repeated requests for the same CEP.

 ## Installation